ricardorauber/KeyValueStorage/README.md

 ## Why?

 You might be asking why another framework for this kind of feature?
 It's because all the storage frameworks are together?
 No, not only for that.
-Actually, this framework has a bigger purpose, it is completely based on the `KeyValueStorageProtocol` protocol which provides testability for your app.
+Actually, this framework has a bigger purpose, it is completely based on the `KeyValueStorageProtocol` which provides testability for your app.
 The way to do it is using the protocol on parameters and properties so you could inject dependencies for different behaviours.
-You can use the one in the package or implement a mock to avoid some issues on the tests.
+You can use the one in the package or implement a mock to avoid some issues on the tests, for instance.

 ## Setup